 Any student who does not begin attendance within the first four calendar days of a program has his/her enrollment canceled without incurring any tuition charges.
 If the student's enrollment is canceled by UMA, all tuition and fees are fully refunded.
-Students who accept books prior to their enrollment cancellation must return those books in new or unused condition, or they incur a textbook fee.
+Students who accept physical textbooks prior to their enrollment cancellation must return those physical textbooks in new condition, or they incur a physical textbook fee.
 Students should contact their admissions representative to cancel within the timeframe listed above.